Service & Outreach

 TRADITION OF SERVICE

-If you're interested in service and outreach, then you'll become familiar with the Office of Community Outreach (OCO).
-The office upholds the University's mission of empowering students to become contributing, compassionate citizens of an increasingly global society.
-OCO offers a variety of ways for students to get involved and fulfill experiential learning requirements by serving at the local, national and international levels.
+If you're interested in service and outreach, then you'll become familiar with the David & Frances Brain Center for Community Engagement (formerly the Office of Community Outreach).
+The center upholds the University's mission of empowering students to become contributing, compassionate citizens of an increasingly global society.
+The center offers a variety of ways for students to get involved and fulfill experiential learning requirements by serving at the local, national and international levels.
 Opportunities include one-time projects, weekly service, alternative breaks, international service, leadership positions and more.

 Students gain valuable experience in leadership roles as Alternative Spring Break leaders, College Explorations coordinators, special projects team members, Super Saturday coordinators and coordinators for weekly programs.